serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `number`

-The index to insert before
+The index to insert before.

 ##### item

 `any`

-The item to insert
+The item to insert.

 #### Returns